Hori7on

-Hori7on (RR: Horaijeun; MR: Horaichŭn; stylized in all caps) is a South Korea-based Filipino boy band formed in 2023.
+Hori7on (pronounced "horizon"; stylized in all caps) is a Filipino boy band formed in 2023.
 The group consists of seven members: Vinci, Kim, Kyler, Reyster, Winston, Jeromy, and Marcus.
-They are the first all-Filipino boy band act to debut in South Korea, and have been active in both South Korea and the Philippines since their formation.
-The group was formed by MLD Entertainment and ABS-CBN Corporation through the survival reality show Dream Maker (2022–23).
+Formed by MLD Entertainment and ABS-CBN Corporation through the survival reality show Dream Maker (2022–23), the group is the first all-Filipino boy band act to debut in South Korea.

-Hori7on made their debut on July 2023, with the release of their debut studio album Friend-Ship, which was preceded by the release of three pre-debut promotional singles—"Dash", "Salamat", and "Lovey Dovey".
+Hori7on made their debut in South Korea in July 2023, with the release of their debut studio album Friend-Ship, which was preceded by the release of three pre-debut promotional singles—"Dash", "Salamat", and "Lovey Dovey".
 The group released their first single album Daytour in March 2024, which was followed by the single album Daytour 2 in August.
-The group released their fifth single, "Cold", in March 2025.
-On November 2025, Hori7on released "Pahinga", which serves as an official soundtrack (OST) for the Metro Manila Film Festival (MMFF) 2025 movie Rekonek.

-The group promotes its music as part of Global Pop, a meld of both Pinoy pop, a sub-genre of Original Pilipino Music and Korean Pop.

-Considered one of the fast-rising Filipino acts of today, they have been consistently praised for being one of the P-pop groups that defined the music industry and are tagged as one of the "PPop Groups To Look Out For" for having the potential to bring OPM even further internationally.
-They are dubbed as the "Princes of P-Pop" and are also being tagged as "PPop Superstars" by the media.
+They released their fifth single, "Cold", in March 2025, followed by "Lunod" and "Fly With It" in February and May 2026 respectively.